Maseerah03/Maseerahs-LearnsConnect/CONTENT_MODERATION_GUIDE.md

 # Content Moderation Guide for Admins

 ## Overview
-This guide provides comprehensive instructions for moderating content on the EduXperience platform, ensuring quality and appropriateness across all user-generated content.
+This guide provides comprehensive instructions for moderating content on the LearnsConnect platform, ensuring quality and appropriateness across all user-generated content.

 ## Content Moderation Principles